-We're currently in the realm of speculative fiction or, as we call it in the tech press, 'concept illustrations'.
+In terms of watchOS 8 design we're currently in the realm of speculative fiction or, as we call it in the tech press, 'concept illustrations'.
 That means a designer and a pundit have put their heads together and come up with what they think the software might look like - or what they are hoping for.

 An illuminating example of this comes from 9to5Mac, which has posted a raft of illustrations to match its predictions for the next update of watchOS.
 The site envisions the addition of widgets to the Apple Watch screen, and a range of new watch faces.